 The newsfeed is frequently updated with information focusing not only on EGI-related activities, but on the successes and achievements of the NGIs and other EGI-Engage participants.
 The news feed can be syndicated by partners on their websites.

-The CT will use the newsfeed to report the project’s activities and outcomes.
+The Communications Team will use the newsfeed to report the project’s activities and outcomes.

 Case studies